skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 also available as a node module to run in other environments like CI.

 It provides insights into many of these performance metrics and a few more.
-Lighthouse also includes additional useful information around accessibility, Search Engine Optimization (SEO), Progressive Web Apps (PWA) and concrete approaches to improve the performance of your application.
+Lighthouse also includes other useful information around accessibility, Search Engine Optimization (SEO), Progressive Web Apps (PWA) and concrete approaches to improve the performance of your application.